 4. Dragon Professional

-A screen reader is a helpful software that reads a webpage’s content aloud.
-This software scans the headers on your page and the alternate text for your photos to help visually challenged people navigate your website.
+This software scans the headers on a page and the alternate text for your photos to help visually challenged people better navigate your website.

 In addition to being free and available to all users, NVDA provides high-quality screen reading capabilities.
 Today, more than 100,000 individuals have benefited from their efforts.

 This entire screen reader may be used outside of your browser, making it one of the fastest methods to get a screen reader up and running.
 Pricey, although cheaper than competing screen readers, Serotek System Access provides extended editions.